Azure/azure-iiot-opc-vault-service/docs/howto-secureca-services.md

 ### Certificate Authority (CA) keys and certificates must meet minimum requirements

--**Private keys**: **RSA** keys must be at least 2048 bits; if the CA certificate expiration date is after 2030, the CA key must be 4096 bits or greater.
+- **Private keys**: **RSA** keys must be at least 2048 bits; if the CA certificate expiration date is after 2030, the CA key must be 4096 bits or greater.
--**Lifetime**: The maximum certificate validity period for CAs that are online and issue only subscriber certificates must not exceed 6 years.
+- **Lifetime**: The maximum certificate validity period for CAs that are online and issue only subscriber certificates must not exceed 6 years.
 For these CAs the related private signature key must not be used longer than 3 years to issue new certificates.

 ### CA keys are protected using Hardware Security Modules (HSM)